Do I need to brush my dog’s teeth?

 • Dental disease affects up to 96% of senior dogs over 12 years of age.

-The impact is more serious than just bad breath.
+The impact of not brushing your dog’s teeth is more serious than just bad breath.
 Untreated dental disease can cause pain and discomfort for our pups and can even impact our dogs’ overall health.

 We all want our dogs to live long and healthy lives, which is the best reason to start a regular teeth cleaning routine.
 The other reason?
 Daily preventative care can also help lessen the likelihood of expensive dental work down the line.